ArmyAntSEC/GGGT/MMMT_eng_raw.md

-# Preparation
+# About the game

 Granny’s Great-granny’s Tiara is a low-key nordic larp[^1] about Swedish[^2] femininity, traditionally female concerns and the relationships between mothers and daughters.
 It takes place in-between six generations of women of the same family, three living and three ghosts.
 The larp takes place in Stockholm of 2012.

-This larp uses the “ghost” meta technique in a very literal form.
+This larp uses the “ghost”[^3] meta technique in a very literal form.
 Unlike many other larps these ghosts have both personality and their own agendas and will try to use whatever influence they may have on their descendents.

 A single production of the larp takes about 3.5 hours, including preparation and post-larp reflections.

-[^1]: "What sets the Nordic larp traditions apart from others is a strong emphasis on collaboration and collective creation, unobtrusive rules, as well as a rich variety of play styles and settings sometimes including heavy themes." https://nordiclarp.org/wiki/Nordic_larp
+[1]: "Larp refers to a type of interactive game or storytelling in which the players assume a role and act as a character within the set fiction.
+It can be described as theater without an audience or script.
+What sets the Nordic larp traditions apart from others is a strong emphasis on collaboration and collective creation, unobtrusive rules, as well as a rich variety of play styles and settings sometimes including heavy themes." https://nordiclarp.org/wiki/Nordic_larp

-[^2]: None of the players familiar with Swedish culture?
+[2]: None of the players familiar with Swedish culture?
 Not a problem.
 Just approximate with generalized western culture and go with it.
 Any specifics that matter to the game will be spelled out in the footnotes of this document.

+[3]: A ghost character is a character that does not represent a real physical being.
+They have traditionally been used by the game masters are tools to interact with the subconcious player characters.
+In this game, however, the ghosts represent actual dead people.

+## Basic larp concepts

+If you are new to Larping, here are a few concepts and terms that might be useful to ba aware of.

+### Character

+The in-story character that you play.
+These are the six generations of women.

+### Player

+The real-world person paying one of the characters.

+### Raised fist / Cut

+If a user raises their fist and/or calls out "CUT" you immediately stop where you are and fall silent.
+Either the person will continue with giving an instruction that is directed to you as a player and shall be followed, or something serious has gone wrong and the game must take a break until the serious issue has been resolved.

+Do not hesitate to call CUT if something happens that requires the game to stop for a period to sort things out, like for example an accident where a player got hurt.
+Safety first.

+### Brems

+Brems is Norweigian for "break" and is used as a code word to tell another player to dial things back a bit.
+Nordic larps, including this one, deal with intense emotions and things can get heated.
+Trust that your fellow players will tell you if you go to far, and also trust that they will back down if you use the "Brems" word.
+There is no shame in using it.

+## Swedish cultural and geographical context

+For players unfamiliar with some of the locations or cultural contexts, here is a quick summary of some concepts relevant to this game.

+### Sweden

+Up until the end of the first world war, Sweden was an extremely poor place.
+In particular, the country life for the majority consisted of small family farms on rented land, hard labour, and starvation.

+### Vasastan

+Vasastan is a part of northern downdown Stockholm.
+It has been a decidedly middle-class area for a long time.

+### Söder

+Söder is the southern half of downtown Stockholm.
+It has been the poorer half of Stockholm up until a few decades ago.

+### Gnesta

+Gnesta is a small town about a days travel by horse from Stockholm.
+It represents the southern edge of the greater Stockholm of today and the edge of civilisation from a Stockholm perspective.

+### Germany

+For most of history before the second world war, Germany was a very rich country compared to the poor Sweden.
+Germany has been a go-to country for higher education and job oppertunities up until recently.

+# Preparation

 ## Players needed